Illinois State University

 A. Elections

-At the first regular meeting of the Fall semester, the CTE shall elect a vice-chairperson and a secretary.
-The officers (chair and secretary) of the five committees shall be elected by their respective committees.
+At the last regular meeting of the Spring semester, the CTE shall elect a chair, vice-chairperson, and a secretary.
+The officers (chair and secretary) of the four subcommittees shall be elected by their respective committees at their first fall meeting.

 B. Duties of CTE Officers